 ALLAN H. (BUD) AND SUZANNE L. SELIG AUDIENCE AWARDS

-For the fifth straight year, we are proud to present the Allan H. (Bud) and Suzanne L. Selig Audience Awards for Best Feature Film and Best Short Film.
+We are proud to once again present the Allan H. (Bud) and Suzanne L. Selig Audience Awards for Best Feature Film and Best Short Film.
 The Seligs’ continuous visionary support of Milwaukee Film is a validation of the community-wide effort to present the premier film festival in the region and to build Milwaukee Film into a vibrant, year-round cultural institution centered on film.

 BEST FEATURE FILM, 2013